axelvaindal/HermesProject/README.md

 # Phase 1 - Connected Device

-During the first phase, we had to work in order to create the connected device used to collect data in order to proceed the further big data analysis.
+During the first phase, team's goal was to create the connected device used to collect data in order to proceed the further big data analysis.

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/11026659/16190604/6f799622-36e0-11e6-8e90-47059148459a.png" /></p>